-It’s well understood now that our skin is our largest organ and it does absorb toxins from around us, so what better way to cleanse our pores than with a charcoal face mask made with activated charcoal, aloe, honey, bentonite clay, and essential oils.
+It’s well understood now that our skin is our largest organ and it absorbs toxins from everything around us.
+So what better way to cleanse our pores than with a charcoal face mask made with activated charcoal, aloe, honey, bentonite clay, and essential oils.

 Those of you who have been around me for a while know that I always like to include some research with my recipes whenever possible.
 There are so many recipes, tips, and tricks that are thrown around on the internet that it can be hard to know what really does a good job and what is just being copied and perpetuated through this lovely technology we now have.

 Why a Charcoal Face Mask?

 Detoxifying the body has become more important than ever.